Photography Business Insurance

 What Is Workers’ Compensation Insurance

-Workers’ Compensation Insurance (often called “workers’ comp”) is a specialized coverage that protects employees and employers when work-related injuries or illnesses occur.
-For photography, videography, and drone service businesses, workers may face risks on location shoots, in studios, or while transporting gear.
-This insurance helps cover medical costs, rehabilitation, lost wages, and legal liabilities arising from workplace incidents.
+Workers’ Compensation Insurance (commonly termed “workers’ comp”) is a type of coverage that protects employees and employers when injuries or illnesses occur on the job.
+Workers in the videography, photography and drone service business can be exposed to risk on location shoots, at studios or traveling with equipment.
+The insurance helps cover medical costs, rehabilitation, lost earnings and legal penalties that could arise from accidents in the workplace.

 about photography and videography business insurance